-- Students will receive a text and/or email from Populi. - STI's Facebook page: https://www.facebook.com/SoutheasternTech.STI/ - Radio: WRKO (680 AM), WBZ (1030 AM), WXBR (1460 AM) - o Listen for an announcement specifically for the Southeastern Regional Vocational Technical High School.
-If the high school is cancelled, STI is cancelled. - TV: Channel 4, Channel 5, Channel 7 - o Listen for an announcement specifically for the Southeastern Regional Vocational Technical High School.
-If the high school is cancelled, STI is cancelled. - Call 508-230-1297, ext.
-7, for delay and cancellation updates.
+- Students will receive a text and/or email from Populi. - Updated information will be posted to the STI Populi homepage - TV: Channel 4, Channel 5, Channel 7 - Listen for an announcement specifically for the Southeastern Regional Vocational Technical High School - Call 508-230-1297, ext.
+6, for delay and cancellation updates.